Frater-SDK/frater/README.md

 ## Getting Started

 ### Frater API
-To start using the Frater
+To start using the Frater API
 ```python
 import frater
 ```